-Introducing Avye Couloute, a 12 year old girl from Merton, who started coding at just 7 years of age and has gone on to launch her own Girls Into Coding events which introduces young girls to the world of coding.
+Introducing Avye Couloute, a 12 year old girl from Merton, who started coding at just 7 years of age and has gone on to launch her own Girls Into Coding workshops and events which introduces young girls to the world of STEM.
 Having run her very first workshop at Wimbletech, she is very much a local girl who sees no limits in what she can achieve, and has already started to gain both national and international recognition for her works.
 Genevieve met with Avye and her Mother Helene on a recent afternoon to find out more.

 You started coding at 7, how did you initially get into it?

 I went to a coding club, and at the club we learnt basic languages such as Scratch.
 From there, I started attending CoderDojo workshops where I got introduced to the Microbit and electronic components that could be controlled with it.
 I felt that they were more hands-on and exciting.
 After attending quite a few CoderDojo workshops, I gradually started to run them alongside someone else and after a while was able to run them on my own.

 After running your own workshops, you started running your own Girls Into Coding events in Summer 2018 and crowdfunded to kick-start the first event.
 How did this all begin?